 Once the design was completed I spent seven months machining the Orrery, filming each step in the process.
 The following pages contain detailed videos of how I built my Orrery.
 All of the videos were shot in HD, so feel free to expand them to full screen mode while watching them.

-If you would like to build your own Orrery, the Gearotic Motion project file is available here (right click on the link and choose “Save As…”).
+Additionally, the Gearotic Motion Version 1 project file is available here (right click on the link and choose “Save As…”).
 You can download a free demo of Gearotic Motion to view the file.
+Please note that the latest version of Gearotic will not read the Version 1 project file, but a simple workaround is explained in the Orrery Plans video below.
 The project file contains all of the gear specifications and clearly shows the arrangement of the gears.
 The details for making the gears and connecting them to one another are shown in the videos on the following pages.

 How To Install and Use the Orrery Plans